Perth Azzurri SC: History

 Perth SC was formed in 1987 as a result of a merger of Azzurri (formed 1948), East Fremantle Tricolore (formed 1953) and Balcatta Etna (formed 1977).
 After numerous meetings and discussions the new club known as, named Perth Italia Soccer Club, was formed.
 Of the three clubs that merged, Perth Azzurri was the most successful club having won 11 league titles.
 Between 1953 and 1987 East Fremantle Tricolore also won six league titles, including three straight wins between 1963 and 1965.
 Balcatta Etna had the least success, with only one league title.

 The club had its beginnings when a group of boys joined with the initial intention of starting an Australian rules football club.
 The club faced friction from the footballing establishment which disapproved of Azzurri's passionate style of play.

 Representatives from all three clubs strongly contributed in establishing the finest club and facilities in Western Australia.
 In the late 1980s the club registered the name Perth United in anticipation of joining the National Soccer League.
 However the club never managed to join the national league.

 In 1991 Balcatta Etna left the merged club.
 In 1995 it was decided to change the name to Perth Soccer Club in order to broaden its appeal to a more mainstream audience.
 In 2002 Azzurri fully merged with Perth SC to become the club it is today, with East Fremantle Tricolore leaving the merged club to play in their own right in 2004.

-In October 2025, Perth Soccer Club will be called Perth Azzurri in all Football West and Football Australia competitions from 2026, after the club’s board of management decided to bring back the Azzurri name as the club embarks on its amalgamation and redevelopment journey with the WA Italian Club.
-As part of the change, the club will bring back the iconic Perth Azzurri logo that adorned their famous sky-blue shirts from the 1960s to 1980s.
+Since October 2025, the club has been renamed to Perth Azzurri for all competitions, after the club’s board of management decided to bring back the Azzurri name as part of an amalgamation with the WA Italian Club.
+The club brought back the iconic Perth Azzurri logo that adorned their sky-blue shirts from the 1960s to 1980s.